open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database.md

 ## Connection Pooling Metric Instruments

-Otherwise, the following metric instruments SHOULD be collected.
+The following metric instruments SHOULD be collected for database connection pools.
 They SHOULD have all [common](#common) labels applied to them.

 | Name                      | Instrument    | Units        | Description |
 |---------------------------|---------------|--------------|-------------|
 | `db.connection_pool.limit` | ValueObserver | {connections} | The total number of database connections available in the connection pool. |
 | `db.connection_pool.usage` | ValueObserver | {connections} | The number of database connections _in use_. |

-If the following detailed information is available, instrumentation MAY collect the following metric instruments.
+If the following detailed information is available, the following metric instruments MAY be collected.
 They SHOULD have all [common](#common) labels applied to them.

 | Name                      | Instrument | Units         | Description |